britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

 measurement for measuring the RTT experienced by QUIC flows.

 The first of these is handshake RTT measurement.
 As described in
 {{?QUIC-MGT=I-D.ietf-quic-manageability}}, the packets of the QUIC handshake are distinguishable on the wire in such a way that they can be used for one RTT measurement sample per flow: the delay between the client initial and the server cleartext packet can be used to measure "upstream" RTT (between the observer and the server), and the delay between the server cleartext packet and the next client cleartext packet can be used to measure "downstream" RTT (between the client and the observer).
-When RTT measurements are used in large aggregates (all flows traversing a large link, for example), a methodology based on handshake RTT could be used to generate sufficient samples for some use cases (e.g. \[EDITOR'S NOTE: cite use cases here]) without the spin bit.
+When RTT measurements are used in large aggregates (all flows traversing a large link, for example), a methodology based on handshake RTT could be used to generate sufficient samples for some purposes without the spin bit.

 However, this methodology would rely on the assumption that the difference between handshake RTT and nominal in-flow RTT is negligible.
 Specifically, (1) any additional delay required to compute any cryptographic parameters must be